-Video of a version of this talk that was given at Google Dec-18-2007 is available here http://www.youtube.com/watch?v=hFSPHfZQpIQ
+Video of talk given at Google Dec-18-2007 is available here http://www.youtube.com/watch?v=hFSPHfZQpIQ

-Eric Ries has a preview of Steve Blank’s slides up at “Where Did Silicon Valley Come From?”
+The most interesting aspect of the talk for me was a vision of “systems fighting systems” in an accelerated co-evolution.
+Eric Ries has a copy of Steve Blank’s slides up at “Where Did Silicon Valley Come From?”
 (Also at https://www.slideshare.net/startuplessonslearned/steve-blanks-secret-history-of-silicon-valley-talk-at-computer-history-museum-112008-presentation) Slide 37 has the “systems fighting systems” picture where it’s clear that a bombing raid was not a single homogeneous flock of bombers but included not only escort fighters but a number of different kinds of electronic warfare aircraft, with many distinct radio/radar detection and countermeasures roles.

 The fact that the San Francisco Bay Area’s electronics industry began close to the turn of the Twentieth Century should lay to rest the notion that industrialization and urbanization on the scale of Silicon Valley can be quickly induced in other areas.
 Silicon Valley is nearly 100 years old.
 It grew out of a historically and geographically specific context that cannot be recreated.
 The lesson for planners and economic developers is to focus on long-term, not short-term developmental trajectories.
 Silicon Valley was the fastest growing region in the United States during the late 1970s and early 1980s; but that growth came out of a place, not a technology.
 Silicon Valley’s development is intimately entwined with the long history of industrialization and innovation in the larger San Francisco Bay Area.